What to do in Kotor: the Most Picturesque Town in Montenegro

 So, we have just finished talking about all the fun things to do on a day trip to Kotor in the section above.

-Now, since you could stay in Kotor for a few days longer, you will have more time to do more top-rated things in Kotor.
+Now, since you could stay in Kotor for a few days longer, you will have time to do more top-rated things in Kotor.

-If you are looking for something low key, there are plenty of opportunities to relax.
-Or, if you want to mix it up, and have some adventure, there is a long list to choose from as well.
-Go to my section for adventure seekers in Kotor of this post.
+Or, if you want to mix it up, and have some adventure, there is a decent list to choose from as well.
+Go to my section for adventure activities in Kotor of this post or continue reading.

 Visit Perast Town (again)